 Master Next Level Engineering

 The Next Level Engineering programme is challenging, with a study load of at least 40 hours per week.
-You'll work in teams, with a lot of interaction with your fellow students and teaching staff.
+You'll work in teams, with a lot of interaction with your fellow students and the teaching staff.
 The programme is divided into four ten-week blocks.
-During each block you'll follow two courses, work together in an interdisciplinary project team and study in your Learning Team.
-In the first two periods, you prepare for the thesis phase independently, that will take place in the fourth and final period.
+During each block you'll follow two courses, work (together) on practically oriented research and study in your Learning Team.
+In the first blocks, you independently prepare for the thesis phase, that will take place in the third and fourth block.

 Want to know more?